 “Calgary is a global community – and we must prepare our graduates to work in a globalized world.”
 Academic Plan 2012-2016.

-The University of Calgary offers study abroad options in more than 50 countries including: Student Exchange Programs for a term or full year; Semester Abroad Programs in Czech Republic and Spain with University of Calgary courses taught on site; Field Schools to selected sites which offer intensive study opportunities abroad with University of Calgary faculty members during Spring and Summer Terms and Block Weeks.
+The University of Calgary offers study abroad options in more than 50 countries including: Student Exchange Programs for a term or full year; Semester Abroad Programs in Czech Republic, Australia and Spain with University of Calgary courses taught on site; Field Schools to selected sites which offer intensive study opportunities abroad with University of Calgary faculty members during Spring and Summer Intersession and Block Weeks.
 Students may also use their initiative to design their own program of study or undertake a research project.

 While some study programs require knowledge of a language other than English, not all the University of Calgary exchange partners expect a student to be fluent in order to participate.
 It is possible to combine study abroad with language learning.

-Students unable to study abroad may get involved with international activities on campus: volunteering with international offices such as UCInternational or Centre for International Students and Study Abroad and taking part in events to promote discussion and an international understanding: refer to “Make Your Degree More International” section of University Calendar for more information.
+Students unable to study abroad may get involved with international activities on campus: volunteering with international offices such as UCInternational or International Student Services taking part in events to promote discussion and an international understanding: refer to “Make Your Degree More International” section of University Calendar for more information.

 We will leverage our expertise to share capacity with targeted institutions in the developing world.
 International partnerships will be equitable, respectful of differences in culture, and mutually beneficial.
 We will be a global source for objective information, expertise, and productive collaborations across all sectors of government, industries, and non-governmental organizations.”
 Academic Plan 2012-2016.

 The University of Calgary has over 250 international partnerships that include collaborative research, joint academic and scientific studies, collaborative degrees and student exchanges, training programs, internships and practicums.
-University of Calgary staff/faculty have led development projects in Water Management in Central and South America; Child Health in Uganda; Health Care Accessibility, Rehabilitation and Education in South Sudan.
-University of Calgary students may complete a semester-long internship/practicum through our participation with NGO's in Ghana, Uganda and Bolivia.
+University of Calgary staff/faculty have led development projects in Water Management in Central and South America; Maternal Child Health in Uganda; Health Care Accessibility, Rehabilitation and Education in South Sudan.
+University of Calgary students may complete a semester-long internship/practicum through our participation with NGO's in Ghana.

 The University of Calgary opened its first branch campus "UC Qatar" in Fall 2007 offering a Bachelors of Nursing and post-degree diploma programs to residents of the Gulf region.
 The University of Calgary celebrated its first graduating class from UCQatar in June 2010 and has approximately 400 students enrolled in the Nursing Program.
 In addition to Baccalaureate degrees, UC Qatar offers a Master's Program.